Autohome2/idrive-controller/README.md

 4 - can L

-This is what my unit looked like
+This is what my units looked like

-i used a arduino with a mcp2515 , along with the mcnight canbus library. a non library demo sketch is also here to make porting to other can controllers easier.
+i used a arduino with a mcp2515 , along with the mcnight canbus library. a non library demo sketches are also here to make porting to other can controllers easier.